github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 .. include:: ../reusables/beta-note-model-pack-editor-vsc.rst

-You can view, write, and edit all types of CodeQL packs in Visual Studio Code using the CodeQL extension.
+You can view, write, and edit CodeQL packs in Visual Studio Code using the CodeQL extension.
 The model editor is designed to help you model external dependencies of your codebase that are not supported by the standard CodeQL Libraries.

 About the CodeQL model editor
 -----------------------------